-- D. Signage Plans.
-The applicant shall submit a coordinated Signage Plan with design criteria to be approved by Borough Council detailing a comprehensive overview of the proposed signage package for the approved development plan.
+- a.
+Illuminated sculptures, murals, or other public art. - b.
+Site features such as water features, garden structures, fire pits, etc. - c.
+Streetscape furnishings such as artisan-designed or distinctive lighting, benches, trash receptacles, bike racks, etc., excluding signage. - 2.
+To determine conformance with this requirement, the applicant shall prepare an itemized cost estimate that includes site development and building shell construction costs based on the submitted land development plans.
+In addition, the applicant shall prepare and submit an itemized cost estimate of the proposed art and architectural features and their percentage of estimated construction values.
+These proposed art and architectural features and their corresponding cost estimates shall be approved by Souderton Borough Council. - E. Signage Plans.
+The applicant shall submit a coordinated Signage Plan detailing a comprehensive overview of the proposed signage package for the approved development plan.
 The plan shall present the locations, sizes, style, color, construction materials and details of the specific sign package components.
-The plan shall be based on and follow the Master Design Standards for the Mixed Use Redevelopment District. - E. Lighting Plans.
-The applicant shall submit a coordinated Lighting Plan with design criteria to be approved by Borough Council detailing a comprehensive overview of the proposed lighting layout for the approved development plan.
+The plan shall be based on and follow the Master Design Standards for the Mixed-Use Redevelopment District. - F. Lighting Plans.
+The applicant shall submit a coordinated Lighting Plan with design criteria to be approved by Souderton Borough Council detailing a comprehensive overview of the proposed lighting layout for the approved development plan.
 The site plan shall be complete with all structures, parking spaces, vehicular and pedestrian traffic areas, vegetation, and other site areas.
 It shall present a point-by-point illuminance grid plot on 10-foot x 10-foot centers (or as necessary for suitable legibility) of footcandles overlaid on the site plan demonstrating compliance with the light trespass, illuminance, and uniformity requirements of this Ordinance.